CoffeaTeam/coffea-casa/docs/cc_setup.rst

 .. note::

-   Don't forget to shutdown ``Coffea-casa`` cluster, before start a new:
+   Don't forget to shutdown your ``Coffea-casa`` cluster before starting a new one:

    .. code-block:: python